 Extensive parent surveys conducted during the 2020 COSI (Continuum Of School Improvement) External Review, clearly indicate a very high level of parent satisfaction with the school.
-This is confirmed by the parent data from the "Tell Them From Me Surveys" conducted during 2021 & 2022.
-The "Tell Them from Me Survey" will be run again in Term 2 2024.
+This is confirmed by the parent data from the "Tell Them From Me Surveys" conducted during 2021, 2022 and again in 2024.
+The survey was not run in 2023.